bscs3cmobilebankingapp/Group-14-NUX-Mobile-Banking-App/README.md

 # Features
 The screen shots below jeopardize the complete Mobile Banking Application Project.
-1. Create New account with email
+1.Create New account with email
-2. Saved user Data with FireStore
+2.Saved user Data with FireStore
-4. Forgot Password options
+4.Forgot Password options
-5. Verify User Email Using OTP
+5.Verify User Email Using OTP

 # Create New account with email
 #Saved user Data with FireStore